Gurney Bay

-Gurney Bay, formerly known as Gurney Wharf, is a seafront park within George Town in the Malaysian state of Penang.
+Gurney Bay (Malay: Teluk Gurney), formerly known as Gurney Wharf, is a seafront park within George Town in the Malaysian state of Penang.
 Intended as a "new iconic waterfront destination for Penang", the first phase of this public space off Gurney Drive was opened to public in 2024.

 Upon the expected completion of Gurney Bay by 2025, the 24.28 hectare park will comprise four distinct recreational zones - a beach, a coastal grove, a water garden and a lifestyle area.
 The park forms part of the Tanjong Pinang suburb, in spite of its location along George Town's Central Business District.